-The other thing that attracted me to Montessori was that Dr Montessori developed her philosophy from observing and working with individuals with special needs, as well as those from disadvantaged backgrounds.
-As I gained a more thorough understanding of Dr Montessori’s methods I was able to relate how this could have greatly assisted me, since I had specific learning difficulties as a child.
+The other thing that attracted me to Montessori was that Dr Montessori developed her philosophy from observing and working with individuals with special needs and those from disadvantaged backgrounds.
+As I gained a more thorough understanding of Dr Montessori’s methods, I was able to relate how this could have greatly assisted me since I had specific learning difficulties as a child.

-I graduated from Auckland University of Technology with a Bachelor of Early Childhood Teaching (Montessori), which covered both mainstream education as well as Montessori.
+I graduated from Auckland University of Technology with a Bachelor of Early Childhood Teaching (Montessori), which covered both mainstream education and Montessori.
 I am currently in my second year of teaching at Wee Wisdom Montessori Preschool in a rural area of south Auckland, New Zealand.

-I find it rewarding working with like-minded teachers that share a common philosophy towards the educating of children.
+I find it rewarding to work with like-minded teachers that share a common philosophy toward the educating of children.
 It is a joy to see children achieving success at their own pace and a pleasure to work with Montessori equipment and resources that constructively teach children to learn at their level in an interesting and fun way.

-Eventually I would like to gain the skills and experience to set up and manage/teach in my own Montessori preschool.
-I would also like to explore ways to make Montessori more accessible, particularly financially, to families of Pacific Island heritage as well as to introduce a virtues programme as an integral part of the school curriculum.
-My long term goal is to set up and run a Montessori preschool in Tonga and help Tongans to become Montessori teachers
+Eventually, I would like to gain the skills and experience to set up and manage/teach in my own Montessori preschool.
+I would also like to explore ways to make Montessori more accessible, particularly financially, to families of Pacific Island heritage and to introduce a virtues programme as an integral part of the school curriculum.
+My long-term goal is to set up and run a Montessori preschool in Tonga and help Tongans to become Montessori teachers

-I believe that the Montessori method is currently the most effective, systematic and constructive way of educating the individual child naturally, as a whole child, in way that they find stimulating and enjoyable at their own pace.
-I would suggest that where possible that anyone considering Montessori as a career takes studies that assist them to become aware of mainstream philosophies on education, not only as a comparison to better understand Montessori philosophy and methods, but there is much within mainstream that can be learned that aids one to become a better Montessori educator.
+I believe that the Montessori method is currently the most effective, systematic and constructive way of educating the individual child naturally, as a whole child, in a way that they find stimulating and enjoyable at their own pace.
+I would suggest that where possible that anyone considering Montessori as a career takes studies that assist them in becoming aware of mainstream philosophies on education, not only as a comparison to better understand Montessori philosophy and methods but there is much within the mainstream that can be learned that aids one to become a better Montessori educator.